Facts About Crows as Pest Birds

 Crows live in tight knit communities that work together to defend their territories.
 They may choose a high point on your home or building as a lookout point.

-Keep crows off roof lines and ledges by installing Bird Spikes, Bird Jolt Flat Track or other physical bird deterrents to prevent them from landing.
+Keep them off roof lines and ledges by installing Bird Spikes, Bird Jolt Flat Track or other physical bird deterrents to prevent them from landing.

-Keep crows off street lights, A.C. units, signs and other areas with the Repeller 360°, Bird Spider or the Solar Bird Repeller.
+Keep them off street lights, A.C. units, signs and other areas with the Repeller 360°, Bird Spider or the Solar Bird Repeller.

 REMOVE ANY FOOD SOURCE

 Crows are omnivorous scavengers eating anything from seeds and grain to invertebrates and discarded food in garbage.
-Block crows from any possible open food sources such as garbage cans.
+Block them from any possible open food sources such as garbage cans.

 Crows will sometimes tear up lawns looking for grubs.
-You can treat your lawn for grubs to keep the crows from coming back.
-The Scarecrow Motion Activated Sprinkler also works well at keeping crows off lawn areas.
+You can treat your lawn for grubs to keep them from coming back.
+The Scarecrow Motion Activated Sprinkler also works well at keeping off lawn areas.